texfaq/texfaq.github.io/FAQ-protect.md

 Sometimes LaTeX saves data it will reread later.
-These data are often the argument of some command; they are the so-called moving arguments.  (''Moving'' because data are moved around.)
+These data are often the argument of some command; they are the so-called moving arguments.  ("Moving" because data are moved around.)
 Candidates are all arguments that may go into table of contents, list of figures, etc.; namely, data that are written to an auxiliary file and read in later.
 Other places are those data that might appear in head-